DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 For other object types, find the relevant unique comparison point.
 For materials, worlds, scripts, plugins, ... you can use `.name`.

 For notable object types <span class="parens">(locations, cuboids, ellipsoids, ...)</span>, you should never compare them directly.
-Instead, note the object and check `.notable_name` - or use more specific syntaxes, like the `in:<area>` switch on events.
+Instead, note the object and check `.note_name` - or use more specific syntaxes, like the `in:<area>` switch on events.

 #### Note On Exact-Same Objects